proof88/PGE/PGE/PRRE/docpages/internal/menu-01-Usage.md

 \section shutdown Shutdown

-Graceful termination of the application can be a reason for shutting down the graphics engine.
+Graceful termination of the client application can be a reason for shutting down the graphics engine.
 Another reason could be the need for changing some basic renderer setting that can be specified only in PR00FsReducedRenderingEngine::initialize().
-In any case, PR00FsReducedRenderingEngine::shutdown() should be called that invokes the PRREIRenderer::shutdown() implementation of the current renderer.
+In any case, PR00FsReducedRenderingEngine::shutdown() should be called that also invokes the PRREIRenderer::shutdown() implementation of the current renderer.
+You don't need to take care of any previously loaded resources since the engine makes sure that all managers do their cleanup routine as well.

 Note that an uninitialized engine cannot be shut down.
 First you need to initialize the engine to shut it down.
+I know this sounds weird, but [sometimes it is not straightforward](https://i.imgur.com/CWfyFbB.jpg). :)

 Example code snippet for shutdown: